ahmed2-salah/Banking-System/README.md

 * Instantiates UserManager or AdminManager based on user input.
 * Manages the login process and user interactions.
 * Exits the application when the user chooses to exit.

-Client Class (client.h, client.cpp):
+2. Client Class (client.h, client.cpp):
-Base class for UserManager and AdminManager.
+* Base class for UserManager and AdminManager.
-Defines pure virtual functions for handling account-related operations such as getting the account number, viewing account details, viewing transaction history, sending requests to the server, and performing login.
+* Defines pure virtual functions for handling account-related operations such as
+  *  getting the account number.
+  *  viewing account details.
+  *  viewing transaction history.
+  *  sending requests to the server.
+  *  performing login.
-Contains a method to clear the console screen.
+* Contains a method to clear the console screen.

-UserManager Class (user.h, user.cpp):
+3. UserManager Class (user.h, user.cpp):
-Inherits from Client class.
+* Inherits from Client class.
-Implements user-specific functionalities such as transferring accounts, making transactions, viewing account details, viewing transaction history, and logging in.
+* Implements user-specific functionalities such as:
+  *  transferring accounts.
+  *  making transactions.
+  *  viewing account details.
+  *  viewing transaction history.
+  *  logging in.
-Manages the client-side communication with the server.
+* Manages the client-side communication with the server.

-AdminManager Class (admin.h, admin.cpp):
+4. AdminManager Class (admin.h, admin.cpp):
 Inherits from Client class.
 Implements admin-specific functionalities such as viewing account details, getting account numbers, viewing bank database, creating new users, deleting users, updating user data, viewing transaction history, and logging in.
 Manages the client-side communication with the server.